mtmiron/pyruby/README.md

  	(Ruby arrays become Python lists, Ruby exceptions are converted to Python runtime exceptions and rethrown properly, Ruby's nil becomes Python's None, etc.)

++ The code won't compile unless linked against, built with, or otherwise allowed to call C Ruby's API.
+The licensing is the same; see [Ruby's site](http://www.ruby-lang.org) for the source as necessary.

 ### Usage